Probing Chemical Enrichment in Extremely Metal-Poor Galaxies: Result

-We start by presenting the chemical abundance from the standard one-zone model calculations.
-Figure~\ref{fig:Nom_Lim_onezone} shows the $(\mathrm{O/H})\times10^5$--$\mathrm{He/H}$ relationship obtained from the one-zone model calculations of Model-N ({\it panel (a)}) and Model-L ({\it panel (b)}).
-The blue, green, red, and cyan lines represent $\ts=10$\,Myr, 100\,Myr, 1\,Gyr, and 10\,Gyr, respectively.
-The other parameters are set to $\ti=1$ Gyr, $\fo=0.1$, and $f_{\mathrm{inf}}=0.1$.
-The solid lines indicate the results using the CCSN, SNIa, and AGB yields, while the dashed lines indicate the results using only the CCSN yields.
+We begin by presenting the chemical abundance trends from the standard one-zone model calculations.
+Figure~\ref{fig:Nom_Lim_onezone} shows the relation between $(\mathrm{O/H})\times10^5$ and $\mathrm{He/H}$ for Model-N ({\it panel (a)}) and Model-L ({\it panel (b)}).
+The orange, blue, green, and red lines represent models with gas depletion timescales of $\ts=10$\,Myr, 100\,Myr, 1\,Gyr, and 10\,Gyr, respectively.
+The solid lines indicate the results using the CCSN, SNIa, and AGB yields, while the dashed lines show results based solely on CCSN yields.

-In Model-N, the larger the $\ts$, the steeper the slope of the solid line.
-For the dashed line without the AGB contribution, when $\ts < 1 $ Gyr, it shows an evolution similar to that of the solid line.
-However, for $\ts \gtrsim$ 1 Gyr, it indicates a lower He/H at the same $(\mathrm{O/H})\times10^5$ compared to the solid line.